Kenny McClinton

-Kenneth McClinton (born 1947) is a Northern Irish pastor and sometime political activist.
-During his early years McClinton was an active member of the Ulster Defence Association (UDA/UFF).
+Kenneth McClinton (born 1947) is a Northern Irish loyalist and self-styled pastor.
+During his early years McClinton was an active member of the Ulster Defence Association (UDA/UFF) and was jailed for murder in the late 1970s.
 He was a close friend of Loyalist Volunteer Force (LVF) leader Billy Wright and was the main orator at his funeral following his killing by the Irish National Liberation Army (INLA) in December 1997.

 Early years

 McClinton was born in the Shankill Road area of Belfast and raised initially in a Nissen hut.
 His father, a coalman, was an alcoholic and frequently spent time in prison.
 His parents' marriage broke up whilst he was a child and as a result of the ensuing poverty his mother moved around a lot with the children whilst McClinton himself spent three years in a Park Lodge State Welfare Home.

 He left school in 1962 and briefly worked as a labourer before enlisting for twelve years in the Merchant Navy.
 McClinton was regularly involved in violence during his time away at sea and left the Merchant Navy with 200 stitches in his body from the knife fights in which he had participated.
 Following his return to Belfast McClinton found himself involved in further street-fighting until in 1972 he enlisted with the Ulster Defence Regiment (UDR).
 McClinton lasted only the six months basic training in the UDR, feeling that the regiment was too restricted in what it was allowed to do.
 In particular, he complained that he had to fill in sixteen reports if he shot at rioters.
 He was released from the UDR after hitting a sergeant over the head with a bottle, during a fight.